On this page

 });

 MathJax generates its CSS inline, so no external stylesheet is required.
-However, you may want to configure the output format:
+You may want to configure the output format:

 typescript